 Billy Moore interviewed in 2009.

-The Rifles waited on a hillside outside Caen with a Canadian battalion watching as hundreds of bombers attacked the old town.
-The following day, they entered the fray, fighting through the streets.
+Outside Caen, 2nd Battalion Royal Ulster Rifles and a Canadian regiment waited as bombers attacked the town.
+The following day, they entered the town, fighting their way through the streets.

 We travelled for another 250 miles to the River Seine and we had to create a bridge for the people coming after us.
 We were leading the way.

 Lieutenant Cyril Rand’s regimental journal recalled William James Moore reading from the Bible to the men in Normandy/

 At first, the episode struck me as rather incongruous: these soldiers, some of whom had a reputation for hard drinking and pay day brawling, who had probably only seen the inside of a church on church parades, had obviously been quite moved.
 I also said thank you to Rifleman Moore and, like the members of my patrol, I meant it.